 Transition from Reception to Year 1

-I will be teaching the class every day except for Tuesday afternoon when the class will be taught Science and PE by Mrs Gibson.
-On Monday and Tuesday mornings, Mrs Cannan will be working with a focus group and Mrs Lock will be working with a group on Wednesday mornings.
+I will be teaching the class every day except for Tuesday mornings when the class will be taught Science and PE by Mrs Gibson.

-Spellings will be completed individually with a teaching assistant.
+Spellings will be completed in a small group with a teaching assistant.
 Every child will have their own spelling book.
-New spellings will be written and dated in the front of the spelling book by Mrs Watt.
+New spellings will be written and dated in the front of the spelling book.
 The spelling test will take place at the back.
 The test will be relaxed and informal.
-Children are allowed to practice their spellings in the back of their spelling book, on a ‘look, cover, write, check’ sheet or in any other way that works for them!
-(Sand, paint, letter tiles etc).
+The children can practise their spellings in the back of their spelling book or in any other way that works for them!

 Each Friday one child will be chosen to bring home our class teddy and a diary for the weekend.
 They will be asked to take the teddy on their adventures over the weekend and record what they do in the diary.
 If your child is not yet able to do this, it is perfectly acceptable for you to write in the diary what your child dictates.
 Please return this to school on Monday so your child can show and share their weekend news with the class.

-- The children will be doing PE on Tuesdays and Thursdays.
+- This term, the children will be doing PE on Tuesdays and Fridays.
 Please ensure your child has their PE kit in school and that all items are clearly labelled.
 We encourage children to practise getting dressed at home to help them get changed quickly in school.
 This half term we are fortunate to have coaches from the Henley Hawks working with us on Fridays, to help us to learn to play tag rugby.
 These sessions will take place outside so it would be a good idea to put some tracksuit bottoms or leggings into the PE bag as the weather will soon be turning colder!